bustyanimebabesdotcom/weedmate/README.md

 ## 💡 Disclaimer

 WeedMate is intended for use in whatever-the-fuck-you-want.
 Take my code, put your name on it, sell it to Jeff Bezos, make a fortune—whatever you feel like.
 This is free, no strings attached, and I’m not responsible if it gets you rich or gets you in jail.

-Use it, fork it, wipe your ass with it, put your dick in it.
-I don't give a fuck.